On graded division rings: Malcolmson's construction of the universal localization

 where the factors have distributions $(\alpha\alpha_j^{-1}*e*\alpha_i\alpha_j^{-1}\, , \, \alpha\alpha_j^{-1}*e)$ and $(\alpha\alpha_j^{-1}*e,\beta\alpha_j^{-1}*e*e)$, respectively.
 Therefore $B$ is the right inverse of $A^\mu$.

 Now we proceed to prove that $B$ is the left inverse of $A^\mu$.
-Using Lemma~\ref{lem:easywelldefined}(4) and (2), we obtain that the product of the $i$-th line of $B$ with the $j$-th column of $A^\mu$ equals
+Using Lemma~\ref{lem:easywelldefined}(4) and (2) and considering that $a_{kj}\in R_{\alpha_k\beta_j^{-1}}$, we obtain that the product of the $i$-th line of $B$ with the $j$-th column of $A^\mu$ equals

-As before, we show that $[E_i^T,A,AE_j,\alpha,\beta]= \mu(\delta_{ij})$.
+As before, we show that $[E_i^T,A,AE_j,\alpha\beta_j^{-1},\beta\beta_j^{-1}]= \mu(\delta_{ij})$.
 It follows from

 where the factors have distributions $(\alpha\beta_j^{-1}*e*\beta_i\beta_j^{-1} \,,\, \beta\beta_j^{-1}*e)$ and $(\beta\beta_j^{-1}*e\,,\,\beta\beta_j^{-1}*e*e)$, respectively.

 Therefore, the claim is proved.